Texas Cherokees: The Treaty

 Having married into a Cherokee family and having a long-standing relationship with Chief Bowl, Sam Houston sought an alliance with the Cherokee while he served as President of Texas.
 General Houston, with fellow commissioners John Forbes and John Cameron, negotiated a treaty with the settlements for the east Texas lands north of the San Antonio Road and between the Angelina and Neches rivers.
 This would have created a reservation in the greater part of present-day Cherokee County, all of Smith County and parts of Gregg, Rusk and Van Zandt Counties.

 The Senate of the Republic of Texas, however, tabled and refused to ratify the treaty.
 The settlements, who already thought they had conceded enough in accepting the limits of the treaty, became extremely agitated.
 When, almost immediately, the Land Office began issuing patents to lands within the Cherokee Nation, the immediate and increasing influx of Anglo settlers into their territory did little to calm resentment.

 The Cordova Rebellion

 There was also residual bitterness among some Tejanos still loyal to Mexico and others who felt mistreated by, as they saw it, the new Anglo ruling class.
 The atmosphere in the Nacogdoches district became tense in early 1838.
-Complicating matters was the fact that some in the Cherokee settlements were also still loyal to Mexico.
+Complicating matters was that some in the Cherokee settlements were also still loyal to Mexico.

 By the summer of that year, there were rumblings of coming insurrection from either or both of those factions, and a contingent of Tejanos led by Vicente Córdova (a former alcalde of Nacogdoches) gathered under arms and, in an affair known as the Córdova Rebellion, began raids against Anglo settlers.
 Some from the Cherokee settlements were believed to have joined Cordova.
 In the summer of 1838, evidence was discovered of an active Mexican intrigue to incite members of the east Texas settlements against the Republic.